5 things to consider when styling a family room extension from our Andersons of Inverurie team

 For the paint, I chose Little Greene Paint in French grey; it's a lovely subtle grey but has a warm tone to it so it's great for creating a cosy atmosphere that's also stylish.
 French grey comes in a light, mid or dark tone, so I was able to use the different shades to add depth to the room and woodwork.

 I also used similar tones in a subtle marble wallpaper on the wall behind the TV unit, to create a feature and bring some texture into the space.
 To keep the different spaces connected, I used the same paint colour in the kitchen and added a coordinating wallpaper to the breakfast bar area, which helped to 'join' the two areas together.
-Above the breakfast bar, I added a large copper edge clock, which works well with the wallpaper and adds a warm feel to the wall.
+Above the breakfast bar, I added a large copper edge clock, which works well with the wallpaper and adds a warm feel to the room.

 4. Style the room with lighting, furnishings and flooring